 Early retiree—Basically the same as Typical Nomad, but this guy is 60 years old.
 If you are one of our older readers, you will definitely find this valuable to know as age can significantly jack up the price in some cases (but not all!)
 We’ve also added an “age multiplier” column in the table which shows the difference in price between someone aged 60 rather than 30 for the same benefits.

 Specced out—Finally with this example, someone who wants to go all out.
 We used a 30-year-old female in this example, looking for all add-ons such as maternity, dentistry, vision, anything that is offered.
 The plan should be worldwide with no exclusions, no deductible and an unlimited benefit limit.
-We also chose a country of expatriation that is known to have expensive healthcare costs, Hong kong.
+We also chose a country of expatriation that is known to have expensive healthcare costs, Hong Kong.

 For all of the personas, we chose Canada as the country of nationality, with the exception of GeoBlue Xplorer, which is only available for US citizens and permanent residents.